My Blog.

 DELIMITER ;

-Switch data dir after install
+Switch data dir of existing server

 mkdir /newpath